A topic from the subject of Distillation in Chemistry.

 Introduction

-Distillation is a fundamental separation technique in chemistry that involves the vaporization and subsequent condensation of a liquid mixture.
+Distillation is a fundamental separation technique in chemistry involving the vaporization and subsequent condensation of a liquid mixture.
 Distillation columns are cylindrical vessels used for large-scale industrial separations, offering high efficiency and selectivity.
+They are crucial for separating mixtures based on the differences in boiling points of their components.

 Basic Concepts